jpmorgen/IoIO/README.md

 make the ASCOM namespace available to client programs, so I just define them myself here.

-IoIO.py: new version of ioio.py.
+IoIO.py: new version of ioio.py which will eventually control the instrument during data acquisition.
 Imports precisionguide.py.

 ioio.notebk: software developement notebook